An estate plan lays out who gets your assets when you pass away and how you want people to handle your things if you can’t do so yourself.

-Once you have a record of all your things, you can start to create a plan.
+Once you have a record of all your things, you can start to create an estate plan.
 Consider who you want to pass things on to.
 These are your beneficiaries.
 Also, think about who you would bequeath things to if something happened to your primary beneficiary choices.
 (These alternative choices are known as your secondary or contingent beneficiaries.)

 One benefit of working with a professional is that they have experience planning estates and know how to create a plan even if you aren’t sure what you want to do.
 And even though an attorney will cost more, it can save your loved ones from the cost of an expensive probate trial should someone contest your will.